Dealing with Unexpected News

 All information, content, and material is for informational purposes only and is not intended to serve as a substitute for the consultation, diagnosis, and/or medical treatment of a qualified physician or healthcare provider.
 The information supplied through or on this page, or by any representative or agent of The Wellness Universe, is for informational purposes only and does not constitute medical, legal, or other professional advice.
 Health-related information provided through this website is not a substitute for medical advice and should not be used to diagnose or treat health problems or to prescribe any medical devices or other remedies.
 The Wellness Universe reserves the right to remove, edit, move or close any content item for any reason, including, but not limited to, comments that are in violation of the laws and regulations formed pursuant to the Federal Food, Drug, and Cosmetic Act.
 None of the posts and articles on The Wellness Universe page may be reprinted without express written permission.

 The Wellness Universe Self-Care Author of the Day!
 Chapter 10 – Peak Sports Performance Mindset: Eliminate Anxiety On and Off the Field, Kim Marie Pauline, DLM, CNS, CNC, CPT, PES & CES.
-16 days left until you can pick up your copy of The Wellness Universe “Guide to Complete Self-Care, 25 Tools for Stress Relief!”
-Join our book club to get the announcement, special events, and to connect with all the authors!
+16 days left until you can pick up your copy of The Wellness Universe “Guide to Complete Self-Care, 25 Tools for Stress Relief!” to get the announcement, special events, and to connect with all the authors!

 “The Wellness Universe is here to serve your best well-being.
 If you are experiencing anxiety, grief, overwhelm, guilt, anger, or seeking ways to cope and get help for stress, relationships, parenting, or any other issue during this challenging time, we have wonderful resources for you to connect with.
 Our WU Best Help members are offering reduced rates, sliding scale payment options, and even pro-bono sessions.
 WU Best Help